 The other option, although not ideal, is to bring your mattress up to the SCRAP to dispose of it in the landfill.
 However, we do recommend you try to recycle your mattress before resorting to the landfill.

 Mercury Thermometers & SwitchesThese are perhaps the nastiest of the little toxic things.
 As we know, mercury is a potent neurotoxin and should be handled with great care.
-Residents can recycle these mercury containing devices for free at Summit County’s Household Hazardous Waste (HHW) program, located at the Summit County Resource Allocation Park (SCRAP), which is open Monday to Friday from 7am-3:30pm.
+Residents can recycle these mercury containing devices for free at Summit County’s Household Hazardous Waste (HHW) program, located at the Summit County Resource Allocation Park (SCRAP), which is open Monday to Saturday 7AM to 4PM.
 Commercial businesses please call SCRAP 970-468-9263 x 0.

 PaintCollected with other Household Hazardous Waste.
 Empty, dried out cans of paint can no longer be recycled with other tin/steel cans.
 They are considered trash.